 - Mining and associated pollution, together with urban sprawl also threaten this biodiverse habitat.

-Las Arnitas, San Jose, Las Canarlitas, La Tinaja de Climente, El Jagueycito, El Canón del Fresno and Cerro Prieto-Cerro La Luz, Cerro del Pino, Hoya Verde
+Las Arenitas, San Jose, Las Canalitas, La Tinaja de Climente, El Jagueycito, El Canón del Fresno, Cerro Prieto-Cerro La Luz, Cerro del Pino, Hoya Verde

 As the habitat is so diverse these reserves cover a wide variation in terrain, plants and animal species.